 Web UI Automatisierung

 Nested contexts of the same type are now allowed with any depth, and overriding nested properties can be done with list syntax, thanks to Neil Puttock.
 This is hopefully the last Release Candidate before stable release 2.
 MusicXML import has been improved, including church modes support, and a few bugs in the compilation and documentation building processes are fixed.
-The three documentation manuals are now fully translated in Spanish, thanks to Francisco Vila.
+The three documentation manuals are now fully translated in Spanish, thanks to Francisco Vila.watch

 The font cache problem in Windows binaries which used to cause excessive slowness should be fixed.
 This release has lots of updates to the documentation and translations.
 Alte Downloads.
 This is is one of the last releases before 2.
 Bugfixes , Alte Downloads.
 It has updates to documentation translations, and a new automatic accidentals style teaching has been added.
 A new style of double repeat bar line has been added, and printallheaders variable in score block has been renamed to print-all-headers.
 Release 2.